contivpp/contivpp-site/content/docs/services/pteropusio-services.md

 +++
-title = "Kubernetes Services in Contiv VPP" type = "services" summary = "Kubernetes Services can be mapped into a Contiv VPP configuration"
+title = "Kubernetes Services in Pteropus.io"
+type = "services"
+summary = "Kubernetes Services can be mapped into a Pteropus.io configuration"
 +++

-# Kubernetes Services in Contiv VPP
+# Kubernetes Services in Pteropus.io

 ## Overview